 - At the end of Spring quarter (or early in the summer), you’ll participate in a final debrief/reflection/celebration with the other participants, and will also have the opportunity to share your individual reflection on what the partnership experience was like, in writing or in person, with the program facilitator.

 What is the time commitment for faculty members?

 Faculty members who participate in this program must commit to spending:

-- 2 hours per week in the Spring quarter for meeting with your partner and reflecting/responding to what you’re learning
+- 1 hour per week in the Spring quarter for meeting with your student partner

 - 2 hours during Spring quarter for two one-hour meetings with fellow faculty participants and the program facilitator